ImgBotApp/InternetNL/probes/tests-description_en.md

-The following items are being tested:
+The items below are being tested.